 Would you like to attend a fun CE event that’s worth driving across the state or flying in from far away?
-Then join us in Traverse City for great speakers and awesome social events!
+Then join us on Mackinac Island for great speakers and awesome social events!
 We’ve added more CE than ever before so you won’t want to miss it!

 Christian D. Weder, DVM, MS, DACVIM (Cardiology)